Griffiths heights and pencils of hypersurfaces: Peters' construction and the Griffiths height of a variation of Hodge structures with possible degenerations over a curve

-$\mathbf{Alg}$.
-The subbundles $(\cF^p)_{p \geq 0}$ are algebraic vector subbundles of $\cV_{\mid \Cc}$ equipped with the algebraic structure defined by its Deligne extension.\footnote{The algebraic structure of the restriction $\cV_{\Cc}$, defined by means of Definition and Proposition \ref{Deligne extension} is easily seen not to depend on the choice of the subset $D$.}
+Consider now a VHS on $\Cc$: where as before $\cF^\bullet$ denotes a filtration of the vector bundle $\cV := V_\Z \otimes_{\Z_\Cc} \cO^{an}_\Cc$.
+According to a result of Griffiths (\cite[Theorem (4.13), a)]{Schmid73}), the subbundles $(\cF^p)_{p \geq 0}$ are algebraic vector subbundles of $\cV_{\mid \Cc}$ equipped with the algebraic structure defined by its Deligne extension.\footnote{The algebraic structure of the restriction $\cV_{\Cc}$, defined by means of Definition and Proposition \ref{Deligne extension} is easily seen not to depend on the choice of the subset $D$.}

 Let us denote by $(\overline{\cV}_+, \overline{\nabla}_+)$ and $(\overline{\cV}_-, \overline{\nabla}_-)$ the upper and lower Deligne extensions of the bundle with connection $(\cV, \nabla)$, and for every integer $p \geq 0$, by $\overline{\cF}^p_+$ and $\overline{\cF}^p_-$ the vector subbundles (that is, the locally direct summands) of $\overline{\cV}_+$ and $\overline{\cV}_-$ over $C$ that extend the vector subbundle $\cF^p$ of: